 Today people often call it by another name, propaganda.
-Using widely distributed media that tells half-truths in order to influence public opinion has been going on since Darius I took the Persian throne in 515 BCE.
-In America its been around since the days of yellow journalism and perhaps before.
+Using widely distributed media that tell half-truths in order to influence public opinion has been going on since Darius I took the Persian throne in 515 BCE.
+In America, it's been around since the days of yellow journalism and perhaps before.

 While propaganda purports half-truths, fake news is different in that it’s usually patently false.
-Think tabloids with outrageous headlines -- “Oprah gains 600 pounds!” or “The Pope is charged with ten felonies.
+Think tabloids with outrageous headlines -- “Oprah gains 600 pounds!” or “The Pope is charged with ten felonies."

-Drinking a Boys Blood for Passover?
+Drinking a boy's blood for Passover?

 Manipulating the public with falsehoods is a hallmark of certain institutions, and has been for a long while.
 In 1475, a priest, Bernardino da Feltre, circulated false stories through his sermons that the Jewish community of his city of residence had kidnapped a young boy.
 Da Feltre told his faithful church-goers that the Jewish perpetrators had taken the boy in order to kill him, drain his blood, and drink it in celebration of Passover.